mhbeals/Conference-Notes/CN_BLLabsDissemination_20141103.md

   + If you have 300 words, are the 299 biggest gaps the spaces?
 + link word-shapes to text

-*Please don't have black verticle lines when digitising text!*
+*Please don't have black vertical lines when digitising text!*

 + update anchors whenever words get out of alignment
 + last resort: manually draw polygon around words